rust-lang/wg-async/src/vision/status_quo/alan_needs_async_in_traits.md

   which wouldn't work for `no_std`.

-* implement `Future` trait manually, which isn't particulary easy/straight-forward for non-trivial cases, especially if it involves making other async calls (likely).
+* implement `Future` trait manually, which isn't particularly easy/straight-forward for non-trivial cases, especially if it involves making other async calls (likely).

 After a lot of thinking and discussion, Alan and Barbara accept that they won't be able to support `no_std` users of their library and add mention of this in crate documentation.